| Area | Details |

 - ✘ Contingent or speculative commitments

-- ✘ Undercapitalized businesses models
+- ✘ Undercapitalized business models

 - ✘ Unsupported or inflated cost estimates